wing5wong/artisan-whs-static/source/_news/2023-05-10_international-students-learn-kiwi-recipe.md

 ---
 <!--StartFragment-->

-Earlier this week some of our international students were learning how to write a recipe to follow procedural instructions.
+Earlier this week some of our International students were learning how to write a recipe to follow procedural instructions.
 The class decided to incorporate some typical 'kiwi' food by making and decorating a pavlova, accompanied by kiwi onion dip, chippies and carrot sticks.
 At the same time, we farewelled our three short-term Thai students, Jaja, Chalisa and Nanoon.
 A big thank you to Mrs Su'a for her expert cooking and creative skills.

 <!--EndFragment-->